Let’s start with a little exercise.

 I’m not sure about you, but I had a hard time completing this exercise.
 I just don’t know that many marriages where it seems like the husband and wife love Christ – and each other – deeply.

-Today, marriages in the church end nearly as often as marriages outside of it.
-Countless others are icy or stale.
+Today, marriages in the church end far too often as couples face intractable marriage issues.
+Countless others are icy or stale after failing to overcome serious differences.
 Sadly, my wife and I have seen many examples of both.

 To our amazement, God has given my wife and I a great (note: not perfect!) marriage, but it wasn’t always like that.
-Years 2 and 3 were especially rough.
+During our second and third years, we experienced especially hard times – and usually of our creation!

 Looking back, we had lost sight of something critical, something that – as you begin to grasp it – will transform your own marriage and make it a thing of beauty.